 University of Birmingham

-Supervisors: Dr Hassan Hemida, Prof. Chris Baker
+Supervisors: Dr Hassan Hemida, Professor Chris Baker

-Simulation of track switches using finite element methods
+Supplementary consulting work: Simulation of track switches using finite element methods

-New design of stretcher bar
+Figure 5: New design of stretcher bar